marcduiker/building-a-resilient-workflow-with-durable-functions/labs/4_create_activity_functions_services.md

 #### 1.4 Calling the activity from the orchestration

-Let's return to the `NeoEventProcessingOrchestration` class and call the `EstimateKineticEnergyActivity` function.
+Let's return to the `NeoEventProcessingOrchestrator` class and call the `EstimateKineticEnergyActivity` function.

 The basic syntax for calling an activity with a return type is: